mitchpaulus/neobem/paper.md

 # Statement of Need

 Neobem is focused on parameterizing the initial model creation in an expressive and succinct manner.
+An IDF source file is essentially data entry; there is no computation (that is the purpose of the simulation engine).

 EP-Macro [@EpMacro2021]